tardate/LittleArduinoProjects/README.md

 * [LDRComparator](./Electronics101/LDRComparator) - Low-light/proximity Trip Detector demonstration
 * [LightOrNot](./playground/LightOrNot) - uses an LDR to adjust the blink rate of an LED
 * [RangeFinder](./playground/RangeFinder) - proximity/distance measurement with an HC-SR04 untrasonic ranging module
-* [StereoLightTrigger](./playground/StereoLightTrigger) - Ddemo an interrupt-driven method for responding to LDR light threshold triggers
+* [StereoLightTrigger](./playground/StereoLightTrigger) - demo an interrupt-driven method for responding to LDR light threshold triggers

 ## Audio Input